jlmelville/dbsmoketest/README.md

 when it's built.
 So you would need to keep them littering your build script, and now there's not even anything terribly obvious to indicate why they're there.

-My solution was to eschew the declarative approach and use the Gradle API to load things from a private method in the custom task.
+My solution was to eschew the declarative approach and use the Gradle API to load things from a method in the custom task.
 This was originally just a gist, but there are just enough moving parts that I don't know if anyone could reproduce this from just some snippet of codes.
 Hence this project.